 It’s a country with huge economic difficulties, and one that the rest of the world seemed to have forgotten about.
 In its rush to reject communism and embrace the free market, huge swathes of the population have been forgotten about, and the safety net of any kind of social welfare seems to has more or less vanished.
 People on the streets are looking gloomy and downhearted, and the feeling was starting to rub of on me.

 That was – until I decided to do something about it.
 I knew that I was going to return to Britain and write a book about my experiences and it seemed wrong to me that I should profit form this without giving anything back.
 One night, as I lay in bed, contemplating the plight of so many of the people, I decided that I would donate half the royalties from the book to a trust fund for Moldova.
 Thankfully the book sold well enough for us to be able to do something constructive with the money.

-In August 2000 we opened The Hippocrates Children’s Centre, run by Diana Covalciuc, the doctor with whom I’d lodged during my Moldovan sojourn.
+In August 2000 we opened The Hippocrates Children’s Centre (now called The Tony Hawks Centre), run by Diana Covalciuc, the doctor with whom I’d lodged during my Moldovan sojourn.
 By channeling the money through the charity Aid to Russia and the Republics (Now called Child Aid, www.childaidrr.org.uk ) who were experienced in aid in this part of the world, we were able to ensure that every penny went to the centre.

 The centre describes its mission as being;